Hamiltonian formalism of the ghost free Tri(-Multi)gravity theory: Conclusions

 \section{Conclusions}

-Our main purpose in this paper was investigation the Hamiltonian structure of four dimensional tri (multi)-gravity model in the context of ADM formalism.
+Our main purpose in this paper was investigating the Hamiltonian structure of four dimensional tri (multi)-gravity model in the context of ADM formalism.
 As in every other model of gravity the momentum conjugate to the lapse and shift functions are primary constraints.
-Based on the intellectual change of variables suggested by Ref. \cite{Hassan1}, (see Eq. \ref{a15}) the canonical Hamiltonian would be linear with respect to all lapse functions and one set of shift functions, say $L_i$.
-This is, in fact, the main advantage of the interaction term between the metrics proposed in HR bi-gravity.
-Consistency of $P_i$ (conjugate to $L_i$) gives the sum of famous momenta constraints which are first class and generate spatial diffeomorphism.
+Based on the intellectual change of variables suggested by Ref. \cite{Hassan1}, (see Eq. \ref{a15}) the canonical Hamiltonian would be linear with respect to all lapse functions and one set of shift functions, say $L_i$ (This is, in fact, the main advantage of the interaction term between the metrics proposed in HR bi-gravity).
+Consistency of $P_i$ (conjugate to $L_i$) gives the sum of famous momentum constraints which are first class and generate spatial diffeomorphism.
 Consistency of the other momenta conjugate to other shift variables lead to a set of second class constraints.
 In this way there is no difficulty about the shift functions.

 However, consistency of the momenta conjugate to lapse functions is somehow challenging.
-We should manage the problem so as to \textbf{a)} find two more first class constraints to complete the set of generators of the space-time diffeomorphism; and \textbf{b)} introduce enough additional second class constraints to omit ghosts.
-Consistency of secondary constraints in the sector of lapse variables gives a set of homogeneous linear equations for lapse functions (see Eqs. (\ref{gf}) for tri-gravity, (\ref{gff1}) for four-gravity and (\ref{gff}) for multi-gravity).
+Consistency of second level constraints in the sector of lapse variables gives a set of homogeneous linear equations for lapse functions (see Eqs. (\ref{gf}) for tri-gravity, (\ref{gff1}) for four-gravity and (\ref{gff}) for multi-gravity).
+This brings us to a bifurcation point, where some lapse functions may vanish.
+This sounds nonsense physically, in fact one needs to consider a set of new constraints which decrease the rank of the matrix of coefficients, in order to avoid zero lapse functions.

-Without imposing any further limitation (or in our language, admitting new chosen constraints), we would have an unacceptable answer of vanishing all lapse functions.
-Hence, we should be prepared for situations where some of the elements of the matrix of Poisson brackets of constraints (i.e. the matrix on th r.h.s. of Eqs. \ref{gff}) vanish so as to decrease the rank of system of equations.

-Therefore, at this point we have encountered a bifurcation problem where we will have different physical situations in different possible ways which we are encountered them.
-The interesting point is that there exist a special choice for additional constraints which satisfies both conditions required in the previous paragraph.
-Note that it is highly difficult and cumbersome to find the explicit form of the elements of the matrix on th r.h.s. of Eqs. (\ref{gff}) which include the chosen constraints of the third level.
-Also the explicit forms of the final fourth level constraints, which contain all except one of the lapse functions, seem to be practically unavailable.
+According to the theory, as far as one can deduce from the action by itself (i.e. with no subsidiary physical assumption) one would be free to choose every set of new constraints in addition to enough number of vanishing combinations of lapse functions such that the consistency equations of the second level constraints are satisfied.